 These companies usually do not offer the required medical evacuation and repatriation coverage.
 In order to comply with University regulations, students who receive a waiver of the WSU Accident and Sickness Insurance plan must purchase the Medical Evacuation and Repatriation insurance plan offered by International SOS Assistance, Inc. unless such coverage is included in their plan.
 Information about enrolling in this program is available from Nycia Bolds in the UCIE Office.
 This coverage must be purchased before a waiver can be issued.

-Spring and Summer Quarter health insurance will be charged in Spring quarter.
-If you are graduating in Spring quarter and are leaving by June 13 you must provide Nycia Bolds with a copy of your application for graduation receipt and your international iteniary that you are returning home upon graduation.
+Spring and Summer Semester health insurance will be charged in Spring semester.
+If you are graduating in Spring semester and are leaving by June 13 you must provide Nycia Bolds with a copy of your application for graduation receipt and your international iteniary that you are returning home upon graduation.

 Covered services rendered at the Student Health Services for which expenses are incurred will be paid at a specified rate subject to the limitations am maximums under Part 1 (Basic) Schedule of Benefits or under Part 2 Major Medical.
 X-ray and Lab maximums do not apply at the Student Health Services.
 Routine testing that has a negative result is not covered.
 If blood work and/or a liver panel is necessary, those tests are covered.
 Routine OB-Gyn exams, testing for STD's and TB (up to $50 max per policy year) and urine tests are covered.
 Allergies and kenalogdepomedral injections for allergoric reactions are covered.
 Spouses and dependent childrean who are not insured students are not eligible to use the Student Health Services.